apt1002/mijit/doc/arm.md

  - R29 is used on some platforms as a frame pointer.
 Doing so is the more choice, and probably improves the debugging experience, at the expense of adding one instruction per call and losing the use of R29.
  - SP is always required to be 16-byte aligned at calls, but on some platforms it is required to be 16-byte aligned at other times too.

-I suggest we treat R16, R17 and R18 as ordinary caller-saves registers, use R29 as a frame pointer, and keep SP 16-byte-aligned at all times.
-If and when using R18 turns out to be a problem, we can easily stop using it.
+I suggest we treat R16 and R17 as ordinary caller-saves registers, use R29 as a frame pointer, and keep SP 16-byte-aligned at all times.
+I'm on the fence about R18.